unlocomqx/addons-docs/docs/src/dynamicproduct/17-custom-scripts.md

 ```

 ## Detecting a calculation result
-You can subscribe to the module stores in ordre to detect the calculation results.
+You can subscribe to the module stores in order to detect the calculation results.
 The module uses [`Svelte stores`](https://svelte.dev/docs#svelte_store) under the hood.

 Code example: